 The IATI Registry holds meta-data on files published in the IATI XML format.

 The files themselves are stored in different places across the web, and you will need to fetch and process the original files yourself.
-If you are looking for an API directly onto IATI data, then a number of third-party platforms are in development.
-Consult the tools section of the IATI Wiki, or ask on the iati-technical mailing list.
+If you are looking for an API directly onto IATI data, you can use the IATI DataStore or consult the Open Development Toolkit to learn about other third-party platforms.
+If in doubt, ask on IATI Discuss or email the technical team on firstname.lastname@example.org.

-You can interact with the registry via it’s API, an implementation of the CKAN API.
-Versions 1, 2 and 3 are all supported.
+You can interact with the registry via its API, an implementation of the CKAN API.
 Full CKAN API documentation is available here.

 The API returns data in JSON format.

-The downloadable file details can be found in the res_url field of the JSON response
+The downloadable file details can be found in the resource.url field of the JSON response.

-You can filter the responses on the basis of country (by ISO 2-digit code) or publisher (known as ‘groups’ internally in the registry).
+You can filter the responses on the basis of country (by ISO 2-digit code) or publisher (known as ‘organizations’ internally in the registry).

 For example, to fetch all the activity files from DFID use: